toddfoster/sharedprayers/content/holidays/advent2020/xmaseve1900-covid.md

 > **Praise to you, Lord Christ.**

 {{% rubric-sit %}}
-##### A brief homily, spiritual conversation, or moment of silence may be placed here.
+##### A brief homily, spiritual conversation, pageant, or moment of silence may be placed here.
 ##### Silence follows the homily.

 ## We Respond in Faith